 Cons: Some moms don’t love the way the Boppy pillow fits around their waists, while others find the pillow doesn’t provide enough support.

 Extra bonus: Let your Boppy perform double duty!
 You can let your baby use the Boppy during tummy time for extra support (and more comfort).
+But remember: NEVER let your baby fall asleep on or near the Boppy.
+That could be super-dangerous, causing suffocation.

 Sharon Says: The My Brest Friend nursing pillow, made of 100% cotton, helps alleviate some of the strain a nursing mom may feel on her arms, back, and neck.
 This pillow wraps securely around your waist, fitting most body types.
 Moms love the support they get from the pillow while nursing, and many celebrate that they can keep it on their waist as they move around the house (not with baby laying on there, of course!)
 Another added bonus is the pocket that keeps your phone or water bottle in close reach!